jeremytammik/tbc/a/1893_js_ifc_python_rps.md

 Have a good understanding of <b>Object-oriented programming</b> will help you on this and is a key aspect to understand how to use the Revit API with Python.

-About the resources, as is mentioned in the previous posts, I would take a look on Linkedin learning and also at [thinkparametric.com](https://thinkparametric.com).
+About the resources, as is mentioned in the previous posts, I would take a look on LinkedIn learning and also at [thinkparametric.com](https://thinkparametric.com).
 There are good courses there.

 Good luck!

 **Answer:** RevitPythonShell for Revit 2020 works just fine in Revit 2021 as well, cf. [issue #106](https://github.com/architecture-building-systems/revitpythonshell/issues/106).

-**Respknse:** Thanks all.
+**Response:** Thanks all.
 I'll digest what was offered.

 So far the *Automate the Boring Stuff with Python* book seems to be the best I could find in the library.